Ontario Telemedicine Network

 What happens at a telemedicine appointment?

-A telemedicine appointment is much like a regular check up, only the health care professional you will be seeing and speaking with, is on a television screen.
+A telemedicine appointment is much like a regular check-up, only the health care professional you will be seeing and speaking with, is on a television screen.
 Before you arrive, the health care professional you are going to see will already have relevant information about you to support your telemedicine visit.
 However, you may be asked to bring test results, medications or x-rays with you.
-Once you have checked in, you may be asked to change into a gown, depending upon the type of examination you require.
 You will be taken to a telemedicine-equipped room where you will see the equipment and learn how it works.
 You are welcome to ask any questions.
 Then you will be asked for your consent to proceed.

 Who will be with me during the appointment?